yunmingzhang17/yunmingzhang17.github.io/language.md

 In this section, we provide some heuristics for tuning the schedules for improved performance.
 The scheduling language specified separately can tune the performance of the algorithm.
 The example below first described the algorithm with edgeset, vertexset, and the `main` function.
 The user can then use the `schedule:` keyword to mark the beginning of schedule spcification.

+The label `#s1#` is used in the scheduling commands to identify the apply operator the schedule is applied on.
+The label `#s1` must be specified before the edgeset apply operator if the user intend to tune the performance of the operator.

 ```
 const edges : edgeset{Edge}(Vertex,Vertex);
 const vertices : vertexset{Vertex};